evanjh19/PEM-Calculator/README.md

 PEM Calculator
 =====

-Explore gene expression specificity with an interactive RShiny app.
+Explore counts comparisons with an interactive RShiny app.

 Run the App
 ------